panchamirudrakshi/BigData/README.md

 4. Top Hashtags extraction, for given search criteria, using Twitter Search API on 6 different timelines.
 5. Application of different mapper, reducer and combiner patterns for derivation of certain statistics from Yelp dataset.

-Major Project:
-Topic: People’s Recommender System for Google+ using Ego Networks Developed a system to recommend people to be included in a user’s circles on Google+ using Ego Networks based on features like interests and places.
+Major Project: People’s Recommender System for Google+ using Ego Networks - An application to recommend people to be included in a user’s circles on Google+ using Ego Networks based on features like interests and places.
-Analyzed the extracted tweets and relations between the computations.
 Software: Spark, GraphX API